 Because in addition to the reflex camera and its waterproof case that I keep in my small carry-on luggage, I have to carry the heavy equipment that goes with it: the plate (support) with its two handles, the flashes and their batteries, the arms of the flashes, the charger for these flashes, the cables, etc..
 I put some pictures below, to give you an idea of the mess...

-I spread in this cabin baggage "two in one" all that is fragile and / or precious and that I do not want to put in hold:
+I divide in this cabin baggage "two in one" everything that is fragile and/or precious and that I do not want to put in the hold:

 In the main part of the rolling bag: the Ikelite waterproof case for my 7D and its two portholes (wide-angle dome + macro porthole), the Canon Eos 7D and its lenses, the fragile electronic equipment (dive computer and backup hard drive), a fleece jacket for transport ( especially in Asia where the air conditioning is often pushed to the bottom) and a mini-change of urgency (in case the luggage in the hold containing the clothes would not have followed, precaution that I take since that happened to me in 2015 → Leaving on an island far from everything).

 NB.
-I have this smart convertible carry-on bag since 2016 (before, I had a simple little backpack, which weighed a bit heavy on my shoulders, with all this stuff, in the airport lanes)...
-I'm thrilled with my find, this new little bag on wheels is perfectly tailored for airplane travel!
+I have this clever cabin bag that can be transformed since 2016 (before, I had a silly little backpack, which weighed a bit heavy on my shoulders, with all this burdock in the airport corridors).
+I'm delighted with my find, this new little bag on wheels is perfectly adapted to air travel!

 The question of overweight luggage

 As I said before, I only put one big rolling bag in the hold.
 This rolling luggage, divided into two wallet-like compartments, contains :

 on the one hand, my complete diving equipment;